barsoom/devbook/README.md

 #### Continuous deployment.

+We deploy several times a day.

+Any difference between development and production is a liability.
+Small and frequent changes means smaller failures when they happen.

 #### Leaving some slack.

 We don't plan all of our time, leaving some slack.
 It counters stress and leads to a higher level of polish.